MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Upgrade-process-from-rhel79-to-8X-on-SAPHANA.md

 |Other SAP Applications|                  | RHEL 8.10(default) |

 > [!NOTE]
-> To update an `SAP HANA` system running on `RHEL 7.7` or earlier, you must first upgrade to `RHEL 7.9` for detailed instructions on upgrading from RHEL 7.7 or earlier to RHEL 7.9 on Azure for `PAYG` images, please refer to the guide [How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on pay-as-you-go (PAYG) images](/azure/virtual-machines/linux/rhel7x-to-79-sap-ha-apps?branch=pr-en-us-6941&tabs=rhel7x-rhel79ha)"
+> To update an `SAP HANA` system running on `RHEL 7.7` or earlier, you must first upgrade to `RHEL 7.9` for detailed instructions on upgrading from RHEL 7.7 or earlier to RHEL 7.9 on Azure for `PAYGO` images, please refer to the guide [How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on pay-as-you-go (PAYGO) images](/azure/virtual-machines/linux/rhel7x-to-79-sap-ha-apps?branch=pr-en-us-6941&tabs=rhel7x-rhel79ha)"

 - According to the Red Hat documentation, `SAP` validates `SAP HANA` for RHEL minor versions, which receive package updates for longer than six months.
 Therefore, for `SAP HANA` hosts, the upgrade paths include only `EUS/E4S` releases plus the last minor release for a given major release.[Upgrading SAP HANA System](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/8/html/upgrading_sap_environments_from_rhel_7_to_rhel_8/asmb_upgrading-hana-system_asmb_planning-upgrade)